JpaRibeiro/Exploratory_Data_Analysis/README.md

 Brazil is home to the world's largest rainforest, the Amazon.
 However, forest fires pose a significant threat to the preservation of tropical forests like the Amazon.
 To address this issue, it's crucial to analyze the frequency of forest fires over time as this data can inform and guide efforts to prevent them and protect these vital ecosystems.

-Exploratory data analysis Techniques application
+Exploratory data analysis Techniques application:
-○ Data Exploration;
+Data Exploration;
-○ Data Preparation;
+Data Preparation;
-○ Other Insights.
+Other Insights.